csmig/cac-scripts/README.md

 `install-cac-linux.sh` installs system drivers for the PIV/CAC chip on your smartcard

 `install-cac-chrome.sh` configures the Chrome nssdb for the current user to use the system drivers.
-Will install the system drivers if necessary.

 `install-cac-firefox.sh` configures the Firefox certificate database for the current user to use the system drivers.
-Will install the system drivers if necessary.

 *** Firefox note: Ubuntu 22.04 installs Firefox as a snap.
 The script does not support this out of box.
 You will need to edit the script to use the correct profile directory found at `${HOME}/snap/firefox/common/.mozilla/firefox/` ***